outdoorsy/interview-challenge-support/README.md

 - Run `go run ./main.go`
 - Visit `http://127.0.0.1:3000/rentals`

-When complete, please send the answers and responses back.
+When complete, please send the answers and responses back for each question.

 Thank you and please ask if you have any questions!